simonbengtsson/jsPDF-AutoTable/README.md

 #### Content options

 The only thing required is either the html or body option.
 If you want more control over the columns you can specify the columns property.
-It is not needed however and if not set the columns will be automatically computed based on the content of the html content or head, body and foot.
+If columns are not set they will be automatically computed based on the content of the html content or head, body and foot.

 - `html: string|HTMLTableElement` A css selector (for example "#table") or an html table element.
 - `head: CellDef[][]` For example [['ID', 'Name', 'Country']]